Öljaitü: Reign

 He arrived in the Ujan plain on 9 July 1304 and was crowned on 19 July 1304.
 Rashid al-Din wrote that he adopted the name Oljeitu following Yuan emperor Öljeitu Temür enthroned in Dadu.
 His full regnal title was Ghiyath al-Din Muhammad Khudabanda Öljaitü Sultan.
 Upon accession, he made several appointments, such Qutluqshah to the post of commander-in-chief of Ilkhanate army, Rashid al-Din and Sa'd al-Din Savaji as his viziers on 22 July 1304.
 Another appointment was Asil al-Din, son of Nasir al-Din Tusi as his father's successor to head Maragheh observatory.
-Another political decision was revoking Kerman from Qutluqkhanid Qutb al-Din Shah Jahan on 21 April in the same year. Öljaitü appointed his father-in-law and uncle Irinjin to viceroyalty of Anatolia on 27 June 1305.
+Another political decision was revoking Kerman from Qutluqkhanid Qutb al-Din Shah Jahan on 21 April 1304. Öljaitü appointed his father-in-law and uncle Irinjin as viceroy of Anatolia on 27 June 1305.

-He received ambassadors from the Yuan dynasty (19 September), Chagatai Khanate (in persons of Chapar, son of Kaidu and Duwa, son of Baraq) and Golden Horde (8 December) in the same year, establishing an intra-Mongol peace.
+He received ambassadors from the Yuan dynasty (19 September 1305), Chagatai Khanate (in persons of Chapar, son of Kaidu and Duwa, son of Baraq) and Golden Horde (8 December 1305) in the same year, establishing an intra-Mongol peace.
 His reign also saw a wave of migration from Central Asia during 1306.
 Certain Borjigid princes, such as Mingqan Ke'un (grandson of Ariq Böke and grandfather of future Arpa Ke'un), Sarban (son of Kaidu), Temür (a descendant of Jochi Qasar) arrived in Khorasan with 30.000 or 50.000 followers.

 He undertook an expedition to Herat against the Kartid ruler Fakhr al-Din in 1306, but succeeded only briefly; his emir Danishmend was killed during the ambush.
 He started his second military campaign in June 1307 towards Gilan.
 It was a success thanks to combines forces of emirs like Sutai, Esen Qutluq, Irinjin, Sevinch, Chupan, Toghan and Mu'min.
 Despite initial success, his commander-in-chief Qutluqshah was defeated and killed during the campaign, which paved way for Chupan to rise in ranks.
 Following this, he ordered another campaign against Kartids, this time commanded by the late emir Danishmend's son Bujai.
-Bujai was successful after a siege from 5 February to 24 June, finally capturing the citadel.
+Bujai was successful after a siege from 5 February to 24 June 1306, finally capturing the citadel.
 A corps of Frankish mangonel specialists is known to have accompanied the Ilkhanid army in this conquest.